Getting bigger, growing stronger

 These contracts allowed us to help over 500 families a week in Derby with food which was collected and delivered on the same day via a network of 40+ ‘distributors’ around Derby, including Alvaston, Allenton, Osmaston, the City Centre, Five Lamps, Littleover, Mickleover, Mackworth, Chaddesden, Spondon and Borrowash.

 On Easter Sunday morning Bob & Mel from Bembridge Convenience Store acting as the Easter Bunny delivered half the eggs in the morning and Kevin donned the bunny suit and delivered the rest in the afternoon.
-The eggs were kindly donated by a very generous person who wishes to remain anonymous and organised by Sara from BITC.
+All of the eggs were kindly donated by a very generous person who wishes to remain anonymous and the donation was organised by Sara from BITC.
+(Business in the Community)

 In September we received a secondary contract from M&S Food to collect ‘cold line products’ including chilled meals, salads, pasta salads, prepared fruit and vegetables and some dairy products.

-This contract allowed us to expand the Food Bank Scheme to help elderly and vulnerable residents of Derby, expanding the help we gave to over 1000 people a week.
+This contract allowed us to set up the Food Bank Scheme to help elderly and vulnerable residents of Derby, expanding the help we gave to over 1000 people a week.
 During 2016 we ‘handed out’ over 26,000 ‘food parcels.

 Kiddies Christmas Party